-We have entered into an employment agreement with Mr. Simon, which is effective from July 1, 2003, through June 30, 2007.
-Mr. Simon's employment agreement provides for a minimum annual base salary of \$810,000 for the fiscal year ended June 30, 2004, \$875,000 for the fiscal year ended June 30, 2005, \$950,000 for the fiscal year ended June 30, 2006 and \$1,050,000 for the fiscal year ending June 30, 2007.
-Mr. Simon's employment agreement also provides for an annual bonus ranging from 0% to 150% of his annual compensation upon the achievement of sales and profitability objectives to be determined by our Compensation Committee.
-Under the agreement, Mr. Simon receives an annual grant during each year of the term of his agreement of options under our 2002 Plan exercisable for 300,000 shares of our common stock at an exercise price equal to the market price on the date of the grant.
-Mr. Simon also received an award of 150,000 shares of restricted stock under the 1994 Plan, which will vest from the date of award through the end of his contract.
-In the event that
+We have entered into an employment agreement with Mr. Simon, our founder, which is effective from July 1, 2003, through June 30, 2007.
+Mr. Simon's employment agreement provides for a minimum annual base salary of \$875,000 for the fiscal year ended June 30, 2005, \$950,000 for the fiscal year ended June 30, 2006 and \$1,050,000 for the fiscal year ending June 30, 2007.
+The Compensation Committee increased Mr. Simon's base salary for the fiscal year ended June 30, 2005 to \$980,000, based on Mr. Simon's prior performance, and has recommended an increase in his base salary, subject to Board review, to \$1,100,000 for the fiscal year ending June 30, 2006.
+Mr. Simon's employment agreement also provides for an annual bonus ranging from 0% to 150% of his annual base salary upon the achievement of sales and profitability objectives to be determined by our Compensation Committee.
+During the term of the agreement, Mr. Simon is entitled to receive an annual grant of options under our 2002 Plan exercisable for 300,000 shares of our common stock at an exercise price equal to the market price on the date of the grant.
+Pursuant to this employment agreement, during the 2004 fiscal year Mr. Simon also received an award of 150,000 shares of restricted stock under the 1994 Plan, which will vest equally from the date of award through the end of his contract.
+As of June 30, 2005, 60,414 shares have vested.

-Mr. Simon is terminated without cause or he resigns for good reason, which will include resignation upon a change of control, he will be entitled to, among other things, three years' annual salary and three years' average annual bonus plus compensation in lieu of his granted and ungranted options (based on a Black-Scholes valuation).
-In addition, if his contract is not renewed at the end of its term, Mr. Simon will be entitled to three years' annual salary and three years' average annual bonus.
+In the event that Mr. Simon is terminated without cause or he resigns for good reason, which will include resignation upon a change of control, he will be entitled to, among other things, three years' annual salary and three years' average annual bonus, all options and other stock awards previously granted, but unvested, shall become fully vested and he will be entitled to the Black-Scholes value of all options contemplated but not yet granted pursuant to the employment agreement.
+In addition, if his contract is not renewed at the end of its term, Mr. Simon will be entitled to three years' average annual bonus.
 Mr. Simon has also agreed not to compete with us during his employment term or for a period of three years thereafter and has agreed to customary provisions regarding confidentiality and proprietary rights.